Risks and side effects – sore throat

 We try very hard to keep the information in this leaflet accurate and up-to-date, but we cannot guarantee this.
 We don’t expect this general information to cover all the questions you might have or to deal with everything that might be important to you.
 You should discuss your choices and any worries you have with your medical team, using this leaflet as a guide.
 This leaflet on its own should not be treated as advice.
 It cannot be used for any commercial or business purpose.
 For full details, please click here.

-We welcome suggestions to improve this leaflet.
-Please complete this short survey.
-If you have any general comments, please email them to: patientinformation@rcoa.ac.uk.
+We welcome suggestions to improve our information.
+Please tell us what you think by completing the form below.
+If you have any general comments, please email them to: patientinformation@rcoa.ac.uk

 Sixth Edition, November 2024